Trevi, Umbria: Other cultural sites

-Holidays and local events
+Holidays and events

 The patron saint of Trevi is St. Emiliano; his feast is celebrated on January 27 with a night-time procession of the Illuminata, in which his statue is carried out of the Duomo around the city along the line of the earliest medieval walls.

 Shrove Tuesday sees a public celebration in the main piazza, and August a 3‑week-long music festival; but the main annual festivals take place in October: the Palio on the first Sunday, the Celery and Sausage Fair (Sagra del Sedano Nero e della Salsiccia) on the third Sunday, and a historical pageant on the fourth Sunday.

 Ottobre Trevano

-Ottobre Trevano ("Trevian October") is an annual cultural event celebrated in the town of Trevi, Umbria, during the month of October.
+Ottobre Trevano ("Trevian October") is an annual cultural event celebrated in the town of Trevi, during the month of October.
 The festivities are characterized by historical reenactments, community gatherings, and traditional competitions.

 The celebrations commence with the Palio dei Terzieri, held on the first Sunday of October.
 Teams representing Trevi's historic neighborhoods, or terzieri (Castello, Matiggia, and Piano), participate in a distinctive cart race.
 Competitors push and pull a 430 kg wooden cart uphill along an 800-meter route through the town's medieval streets.
-The race starts at Porta Nuova and concludes in Piazza del Comune, where the runner known as the b\u00e0lio retrieves a symbolic key from the statue of the "Mora" and rings the city bell, symbolically reenacting the city's historical reconquest.
+The race starts at Porta Nuova and concludes in Piazza del Comune, where the runner known as the bàlio retrieves a symbolic key from the statue of the "Mora" and rings the city bell, symbolically reenacting the city's historical reconquest.
 The winning team is determined by the shortest completion time with the fewest penalties.

 Another notable feature of Ottobre Trevano is the establishment of Cantinette, temporary taverns located throughout Trevi's historical center.
 These taverns serve traditional Umbrian cuisine and local wines, highlighting regional specialties such as Trevian olive oil, black celery, and sausage.

 Additional activities throughout the month include historical parades, musical performances, artisan markets, and cultural exhibitions.
 The event concludes with a historical pageant on the fourth Sunday, depicting significant episodes from Trevi's medieval past through theatrical performances and processions.

 Ottobre Trevano is a significant local tradition that emphasizes historical heritage, community participation, and regional gastronomy.